MRmarioruci/inventoryService/README.md

 		```

 - [x] Endpoint to add UserProductCounts to CountExecution (allowed for admin and counter roles).
+	(Make sure to go through phpmyadmin and get the relative barcodes.
+Simulates scanning a product)
 	- Url: http://localhost:5000/addCountToCountExecution
 	- Payload:
 		``` json